tmartin2/Miscellaneous/megalist.md

 - Raspberry Pi alarm and reminder controlled by Automator
 - Using RL to understand evolutionary behaviour and complexity in living systems
 - Some sort of randomly generated and diverse JavaScript puzzles

+### Reflections
+> Personal

+- Why do things begin to go awry? (sleep schedule gets fucked, no motivation to work, a task becomes unapproachable, you are extremely fatigued)
+- Can you actually adhere to the schedules you desire to adhere to?
+(Are they unattainable and you feel bad for no reason?)
+- Why can't you effectively work on something for a long period of time (Your interests evaporate somewhat quickly and your coursework usually begins to bore you, even though you usually lose understanding of what is going on before this occurs).
+- How can you fix your brain constantly seeming to lag behind in things?
+- Do you think it'd benefit you to be silent more often and to hang out with people less often?
+- Why can't you ask people out?

 #### Potential Skills to Learn
 - AWS